stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

 ggplot(data=df)
 ```

-Now we've told R that we want to plot the data in the df dataframe, but we've not told it anything about *how* we want to portray the data.
+Now we've told R that we want to plot the data in the df dataframe, but we've still not told it anything about *how* we want to portray the data.

 To add additional layers to a plot in ggplot2, you simply use the `+` symbol to add a layer in the form of a [ggplot2 function](https://ggplot2.tidyverse.org/reference/index.html).
-Let's start out by adding a simple scatter plot layer using the `[geom_point](https://ggplot2.tidyverse.org/reference/geom_point.html)` geometry.
+Let's start out by adding a simple scatter plot layer using the [geom_point](https://ggplot2.tidyverse.org/reference/geom_point.html) geometry.

 ```
 ggplot(data=df) +